glls/speedport2influxDB/README.md

 # speedport

-a simple python script to get data from Speedport Cosmote router
+A python script to get connection data from Speedport Cosmote router and store it in InfluxDB

 ## python script :